bangsluke/bangsluke.github.io/docusaurus/docs/Project Set Up to Release/3StructureandFileSetup.md

 - Create a folder structure that makes sense for the project
   - For a React project, have the following set up
-  > Note, this structure is based off of the [Bulletproof React](https://github.com/alan2207/bulletproof-react) project
+  > Note, this structure is based off of the <a href="https://github.com/alan2207/bulletproof-react" target="_blank">Bulletproof React</a> project

 ```n/a
 src